davidjohnbaker1/davidjohnbaker/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Music Theory" institution = "Louisiana State University" year = 2019
+  course = "Ph.D. in Music Theory"
+  institution = "Louisiana State University" year = 2019